BBaysinger/bb-portfolio/docs/main-features-list.md

-S3 Media Architecture (prefixes, instance role, migration scripts) Dev/Prod Image Strategy (BuildKit secrets, dual registries, systemd on EC2) Contact via SES (secure flow, HTML/Text fallback, reply-to behavior) If you’d like, I can append these to main-features-list.md now.
-Do you want them added as a flat list (matching the current style) or grouped by category like above?
+S3 Media Architecture (prefixes, instance role, migration scripts) Dev/Prod Image Strategy (BuildKit secrets, dual registries, systemd on EC2) Contact via SES (secure flow, HTML/Text fallback, reply-to behavior)